 1. What documents are required to add a child born out of wedlock to DEERS, if no marriage has occurred?

-In order for a male sponsor to add a child born out of wedlock, he must provide the birth certificate, social security card, and one of the following; court order establishing paternity or an acknowledgement of paternity, registered in the state of child’s birth.
+A male sponsor must present the birth certificate, social security card and one of the following; court order establishing paternity or a State Acknowledgement of Paternity, registered in the state of the child’s birth.

 A female sponsor must provide the birth certificate and social security card.

-2. What documents are required the initial issue of a CAC for DOD civilians or contractors?
+2. What documents are required for the initial issuance of a CAC for DOD civilians or contractors?